Cookbook

 Result: The security team has a complete column-level sensitivity map built from live governance data, not stale spreadsheets.

-Scenario: A compliance officer needs to generate a report of all tables subject to GDPR, including their governance posture, PII exposure, and retention policies.
+Scenario: A governance lead needs to generate a report of all tables tagged with a customer-defined privacy control, including their governance posture, PII exposure, and retention policies.

 Tool Sequence

-discover-context (with compliance filter) → get-decision-context (for each table)
+discover-context (with control tag filter) → get-decision-context (for each table)

 SELECT METATATE_APP.CORE.DISCOVER_CONTEXT(